Socializing Your American Bully Puppy: Timeline and Tips from CapCity Bullys

 XL Bully – The largest variation, standing over 20 inches with a massive build.

-Micro Bully – An unofficial but highly desired type, even smaller than the Pocket Bully, known for its extreme muscle density and compact body.
+Micro Bully – A highly desired type, even smaller than the Pocket Bully, under 14 inches known for its extreme muscle density and compact body.

 At Capcity Bullys, we specialize in Micro Bullies, which are short, thick, and muscular, perfect for those looking for an impressive yet manageable-sized dog.